Correcting Our Collecting with DTA and Synergi

 Learning Trauma Informed, African Heritage Archival Practices

-Decolonising the Archive (DTA) have created a bespoke version of their course Correcting Our Collecting: An Introduction to African-Centred Archiving, to deliver in collaboration with Synergi.
-This version of the course will be free for participants and is specifically for BPOC with lived experience of mental ill-health, distress and/or trauma – in particular, those who are involved in grassroots organising at the intersection of racial justice and mental health.
+Decolonising the Archive (DTA) created a bespoke version of their course Correcting Our Collecting: An Introduction to African-Centred Archiving, to deliver in collaboration with Synergi.
+This version of the course was free for participants and was specifically for BPOC with lived experience of mental ill-health, distress and/or trauma – in particular, those who are involved in grassroots organising at the intersection of racial justice and mental health.

-The course will address how to archive politically potent material relating to racial justice, mental health and activism in a way that is restorative and centres the archivist’s mental health.
+The course addressed how to archive politically potent material relating to racial justice, mental health and activism in a way that is restorative and centres the archivist’s mental health.
 Sessions combine presentations, practical activities and discussions.
-This is an entry-level course suitable for those interested in learning more about what archives are, what they can be, how they are created, how they can be managed, and what we should consider when working with archives within our own communities.
+This was an entry-level course suitable for those interested in learning more about what archives are, what they can be, how they are created, how they can be managed, and what we should consider when working with archives within our own communities.

-‘Each workshop will introduce you to some basic principles, skills, and ideas we feel are important when thinking about archiving from an African heritage perspective.
+‘Each workshop introduced participants to some basic principles, skills, and ideas we feel are important when thinking about archiving from an African heritage perspective.
 We feel this perspective is an important approach to how archives are created, curated, and accessed— in order to make sense to us.

 We also recognise that there are areas involved in our historical narratives that are sensitive and violent.
 As such, we recognise that the mental health component to learning will be an active and considered method to be applied to both skills and training.’